LLB: Admission, Syllabus, Eligibility, Subjects, Colleges, Careers

 • People who enjoy debates, logical thinking, and communicating.
 If you like discussing social or political topics, convincing others, or sharing your ideas clearly, law school can help turn those skills into a career.

-• If you want to work in courts, companies, government, or NGOs, an LLB can really expand your job options.
+• One who wants to work in courts, legal companies, government bodies, or NGOs, an LLB can really expand your job options.
 It’s great for those looking to be advocates, legal advisors, public servants, or policymakers.

 • For entrepreneurs or anyone in business, understanding legal stuff can keep you out of trouble and help you make better choices.